TurunenP/Portfolio/README.md

 3. Run locally: `npm start`

 ## Why It Matters
-This project serves as a central hub for presenting my work, aligning perfectly with my current goals in web and AI-assisted development.
+This project serves as a central hub for showcasing my work and web development skills, with a focus on responsive design and modern JavaScript frameworks.